Wine glossary

 Softness

-A wine is called soft when it leaves a round sensation in the mouth.
-Softness is usually typical of mature and structured wines
+A wine is described as soft when it presents velvety sensations on the palate.
+Softness is generally a characteristic of mature and full-bodied wines

 Sparkling process